-The therapy of reflexology has its roots in several ancient civilisations, such as Egypt, China and Africa.
-It’s more commonly associated with the ancient Chinese belief that a person’s chi, or qi, the flow that runs through a person, can be blocked when someone is ill or stressed.
-This blockage, or imbalance, could potentially result in serious illness and one way to remove it is through reflexology.
+The therapy of reflexology has its roots in several ancient civilisations, including Egypt, China and Africa.
+It’s more commonly associated with the ancient Chinese belief that a person’s chi, or qi, the flow believed to run through our bodies, can be blocked when someone is ill or stressed.
+In turn, this blockage, or imbalance, is thought to also cause illness, pain or discomfort.

-Based on the theory that the body’s organs are connected to the feet, hands and ears through pressure points, the technique helps remove said blockages by stimulating these reflex points with a simple massage to clear toxins and improve the energy flow.
-The body’s major energy paths connect to your feet, which is why, according to this belief, they are mission control for your health and well-being.
+Based on the theory that the body’s organs are connected to the feet, hands and ears through pressure points, reflexology is said to help remove blockages by stimulating specific points, and improving the energy flow.
+And as the body’s major energy paths connect to your feet, according to reflexology, they are mission control for your health and wellbeing.

 Why try reflexology?

-Applying reflexology has been credited to relieving stress, allergies, headaches, tension in the back and neck, and promoting sleep and digestion.
-Some have even felt a change in their anxiety levels and mood, the severity of their asthma and PMS, and even in terms of arthritis and sinus issues.
-It may not be a cure-all, but it’s worth a try.
+Reflexology has been credited with everything from relieving stress, headaches and tension to promoting sleep and digestion.
+Some devotees report a change in their anxiety levels and mood, the severity of asthma and PMS, and even with arthritis and sinus issues.

 Relax the feet, one at a time, by lightly (but firmly) tapping, kneading or squeezing them in circular motions.
-Make sure your hands are nice and warm!
-Continue as long you like, spread your toes and finish by pressing down your thumb on the solar plexus for 5-10 seconds for each foot.
+Continue as long you like, then spread your toes and finish by pressing down your thumb on the solar plexus (this is the slight dent below the ball of your foot) for 5-10 seconds for each foot.

-Run your thumb up from your heel to the ball of your foot, along the spine, and finish by pressing on the reflex points of the toes with the outer ridge of your thumb.
+Run your thumb up from your heel to the ball of your foot, along the entire inside edge, and finish by pressing on the reflex points underneath your toes with the outer ridge of your thumb.
 Firmly press on the big toe to relieve headaches and tension in the neck, for example, and the little ones to help clear the sinuses.
-Pay extra attention to the outer side of the big toe to help improve your circadian rhythm.
+Pay extra attention to the outer side of the big toe to help improve your sleep-wake rhythm (AKA circadian rhythm).